At a Glance

 ✨Tip Number 3

-Network with professionals in the actuarial field, especially those who work in pensions.
+Network with professionals in the actuarial field, especially those who have experience in pensions.
 Engaging with industry contacts can provide insights and potentially lead to referrals.

 ✨Tip Number 4